csauvage/dubdub.events/README.md

 ![Clever cloud logo](https://cdn.clever-cloud.com/uploads/2023/03/logowhitetext-1.svg)

 **🚀 Clever Cloud: Your DevOps Superpower in the Cloud**

 Clever Cloud is a Platform-as-a-Service (PaaS) designed to make developers’ lives easier—and honestly, more fun.
 Forget the headaches of provisioning, scaling, patching, or setting up alerts at 2 a.m.
 Clever Cloud automates all that, so you can focus on shipping code, not fighting servers.
 Supporting over 25 languages—including Node.js, Python, PHP, Go, Rust, **and Swift** and more—it gives you the freedom to build in whatever stack you love most.

 And here’s where it gets even cooler: our own website and serverless API and production-grade database are hosted on Clever Cloud, powered by their home-grown innovation: **[MateriaDB](https://www.clever-cloud.com/fr/materia-serverless/)**.
 MateriaDB is a serverless, fully-managed, and *scalable-to-infinity* database system that grows with your needs—no cold starts, no lock-in, and no setup fuss.
 Compatible with Redis today (and soon DynamoDB and GraphQL), it’s like getting a Swiss Army knife for your data, minus the cuts.

-It’s built on FoundationDB, distributed across multiple Parisian datacenters, and designed to be robust, lightning-fast, and developer-friendly out of the box.
+It’s built on FoundationDB, distributed across multiple datacenters, and designed to be robust, lightning-fast, and developer-friendly out of the box.

 Bonus: everything is ISO 27001:2022 certified, fully GDPR-compliant, and hosted in Europe—so your data sovereignty is never in question.
 Oh, and pricing?
 It’s per-second billing, meaning you only pay for what you use.
 Clever, right?